embedly/embedly-docs/display/api/endpoints/1/index.rst

 Image API
 =========
-Image is a simple proxy that allows you to embed insecure images into secure pages without warning and use a fall back image for images not found.
+Image is a simple proxy that allows you to embed insecure images into secure pages without warning and uses a fall back image for images not found.

 Example call (1 URL)::